Monday, September 15, 2008

 I am a heterosexual man who is so in touch with his feminine side that it has occasionally brought me up on harassment charges.
-So, when Thing 1's bedtime reading selection for us was titled "The Care & Keeping of You: The Body Book for Girls," I was fully prepared to read and share my experiences in the perils of acne and unwanted and/or strategically placed body hair.
+Therefore, when Thing 1's bedtime reading selection for us was titled "The Care & Keeping of You: The Body Book for Girls," I was fully prepared to read and share my experiences on the perils of acne and unwanted and/or strategically placed body hair.

-Then I opened to where the bookmarker had been last placed.
+Then I opened to where the bookmarker had been placed.

 In rather large san serif white-on-orange lettering, the chapter heading spelled out, "Period."